Easing your child’s worries about coronavirus

 Explain that most grown-ups with healthy bodies don’t become seriously ill.

-‘You could collect names of people who have had Covid-19 and recovered, such as Prince Charles and Boris Johnson, to reassure your child that most adults who get it will be fine,’ Noel advises.
+‘You could collect names of people who have had Covid-19 and recovered, such as Prince William and Boris Johnson, to reassure your child that most adults who get it will be fine,’ Noel advises.

 But don’t belittle your child’s fears: instead, encourage them to write down or draw pictures of what they’re worried about, so you can then talk them through.